Religious Education

 BBC Bitesize: ensure that students use content aimed at the correct level for their year and key stage.

 TCS SharePoint – Students (Student Portal) – The RE department will source materials to support the learning of themes and components to help consolidate learning.
 Downloadable content and other revision media are available here.
-Within these areas Students will find some useful resources particularly for GCSE revision, details of which will be communicated to parents and students at the appropriate time prior to the summer examinations.
-Students will need to use their school ICT username and password to access TCS SharePoint and Teams.

 Wider learning: watching the News, The One Show, The Big Question and Country File will help develop a more informed response to issues we explore and help develop reasoning skills.